How To: Get (and Fill) More Job Orders

 3) Improve your onboarding process

 How long does the average recruiter and salesperson take to ramp up?
-Roughly one out of three recruitment agencies take at least four months to get their recruiters and salespeople up to speed.
+Roughly one out of three North American staffing firms take at least four months to get their recruiters and salespeople up to speed.
 Less than a quarter of recruiters are ready in a month or less.
-Recruiters and salespeople who aren’t performing at full capacity reduce your agency’s ability to be as efficient as it could be.
+Recruiters and salespeople who aren’t performing at full capacity reduce your firm’s ability to be as efficient as it could be.

 Invest in your onboarding process.
 If your recruiters and salespeople can contribute shortly after they’re hired, you’ll have a much easier time filling job orders.
-Study what works for other agencies and incorporate it into your own agency’s onboarding program.
+Study what works for other firms and incorporate it into your own firm’s onboarding program.